pstengel963/trimUtils_HPC/README.md

 http://www.srim.org/SRIM/SRIMLEGL.htm

 which can be unzipped with wine.
-The flag in the TRIMAUTO file should be set to 1
+The flag in the TRIMAUTO file should be set to 1.
+SRIM_EXE_PATH and SRIM_TMP_PATH then need to be set appropraitely in trimRunner.py and/or trimRunner_HPC.py

 trimUtils.py actually generates the TRIM input.
 Each trim instance runs in its own temporary folder.
 This project is designed to simulate primaries 5-10% above the highest energy you will need, and then in the parser script we save tracks from lower energy particles (primaries after collisions) to avoid needing to do thousands of individual TRIM sims.
 Output is the standard TRIM ASCII output, gzip'd.
 Requires an input config file (see example).